pre6/Scheduling-from-Appointy/README.md

 - **Added a Graphical User Inserface**: Used Tinker for better user friendly experience
 - **Used a more Dynamical Logic**: Better for frequent changes

+### Hard Dependancies:
+- **Column names**: changing the column names would affect this script
+- **Timings**: This Script only functions from 10am to 8pm.
+Students/events scheudled outside of this time range will not be on the excel sheet
+- **Locaiton of files**: Name and location of the template file.

 ## Lessons Learned

 Looking back at the journey of this project, I’ve learned a lot about: